OctopusDeploy/docs/docs/getting-started/hello-world.md

 ## Releases

 A release is a snapshot of the deployment process and the associated assets (packages, scripts, variables) as they existed when the release was created.
-Our hellow world deployment process only has one step that executes the script we entered in the provious section.
+Our hello world deployment process only has one step that executes the script we entered in the previous section.

 When you deploy the release, you are executing the deployment process with all the associated details, as they existed when the release was created.